alythobani/obsidian-callout-toggles/README.md

 ### Inserting a fresh callout

-To insert a fresh callout of your choice, simply run `Wrap lines in X callout` on a blank line:
+To insert a fresh callout of your choice, simply run `Wrap lines in ... callout` on a blank line:

 ![Inserting a fresh callout](./readme_gifs/usage_examples/0-insert-fresh.gif)